-The U.S. Geological Survey (USGS) collects worldwide data on a broad selection of commercially important nonfuel mineral commodities.
-These data form the basis to analyze and disseminate information on minerals essential to the U.S. economy.
+The U.S. Geological Survey (USGS) collects domestic and international data on a broad selection of commercially important nonfuel mineral commodities.
+These data form the basis to analyze and disseminate information on minerals and mineral materials essential to the U.S. economy and national security.

-The USGS data collection activity was instituted by the 47th Congress in the appropriations act of August 7, 1882 (22 Stat.
-329), which placed the collection of mineral statistics on an annual basis.
+The 47th Congress, in the appropriations act of August 7, 1882 (22 Stat.
+329), established the USGS mineral data collection activity.
 The most recent authority for the USGS survey activity is the National Materials and Minerals Policy, Research and Development Act of 1980 (Public Law 96-479, 94 Stat.
-2305).
+2305-2310).
 The Act included provisions to strengthen protection for proprietary data provided to the U.S. Department of the Interior by respondents engaged in any phase of mineral or mineral-material production or consumption.